About the Black Dog Institute

-Our unique approach incorporates clinical services with our cutting-edge research, our health professional training and community education programs.
-We combine expertise in clinical management with innovative research to develop new, and more effective strategies for people living with mental illness.
-We also place emphasis on teaching people to recognise the symptoms of poor mental health in themselves and others, as well as providing them with the right psychological tools to hold the black dog at bay.
+Black Dog’s unique approach incorporates clinical services with cutting-edge research, health professional training and community education programs.
+They combine expertise in clinical management with innovative research to develop new, and more effective strategies for people living with mental illness.
+Black Dog also places emphasis on teaching people to recognise the symptoms of poor mental health in themselves and others, as well as providing them with the right psychological tools to hold the black dog at bay.

-Our primary areas of mental health research and treatment include: depression, bipolar disorder, post-traumatic stress disorder (PTSD), anxiety, workplace mental health, adolescents and young people, suicide prevention, e-mental health, and positive psychology and wellbeing.
+The Black Dog Institute’s primary areas of mental health research and treatment includes depression, bipolar disorder, post-traumatic stress disorder (PTSD), anxiety, suicide prevention, e-mental health, and positive psychology and wellbeing.